Disability During Unemployment

 Weekly Benefit Rate (WBR)

-Your weekly benefit amount is 60% of your average weekly wage earned during your base period.
-For a disability that begins in 2019, the maximum weekly benefit rate is $696.
+Your weekly benefit amount is 60% of your average weekly wage earned during your base period, up to a maximum set for that calendar year.
 For a disability that begins in 2020, the maximum weekly benefit rate is $713.
+For a disability that begins in 2021, the maximum weekly benefit rate is $731.
 Benefits are paid for full calendar weeks, beginning Sunday and ending Saturday.

 If you have an Unemployment Insurance claim and become disabled while unemployed during the benefit year, you may be paid Disability During Unemployment benefits against that claim.
 In general, you will receive the same weekly benefit rate as you were receiving on your Unemployment Insurance claim.
 If you do not have a current Unemployment Insurance claim, the filing of a valid Disability During Unemployment claim will start a benefit year for you.